mratsim/Arraymancer/README.md

 - matrix-vector multiplication using `*`
 - element-wise multiplication (Hadamard product) using `.*`

 Note: Matrix operations for floats are accelerated using BLAS (Intel MKL, OpenBLAS, Apple Accelerate ...).
 Unfortunately there is no acceleration routine for integers.
-Integer matrix-matrix and matrix-vector multiplications are implemented via semi-optimized routines (no naive loops but don't leverage CPU-specific features).
+Integer matrix-matrix and matrix-vector multiplications are implemented via semi-optimized routines, see the [benchmarks section.](#micro-benchmark-int64-matrix-multiplication)

 ```Nim
 echo foo_float * foo_float # Accelerated Matrix-Matrix multiplication (needs float)